pulumi/docs/content/docs/reference/pkg/azure-nextgen/datalakeanalytics/account.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const account = new azure_nextgen.datalakeanalytics.latest.Account("account", {
+const account = new azure_nextgen.datalakeanalytics.Account("account", {
     accountName: "contosoadla",
     computePolicies: [{
         maxDegreeOfParallelismPerJob: 1,